Azure/azure-mobile-apps/docs/quickstarts/includes/quickstart-deploy-backend.md

 az group create -l westus -n zumo-quickstart
 ```

 This will create a resource group called _zumo-quickstart_ to hold all the resources we create.
-You can select a region closer to you by replacing `westus` with the region to deploy resources.
+Replace `westus` with another region if you do not have access to the westus region or you prefer a region closer to you.

 ### Deploy the backend to Azure